infinum/frontend-handbook/React/NextJs/ProjectStructure.md

         └── ...
 ```

+#### `components` folder vs `elements.ts` file

+elements.ts file is used for styles (chakra factories) used in that component and all child components that will be stored in `components` folder.

+When adding `components` folder, you basically extracting smaller chunks of your main component that are not going to be used anywhere else, only in that component.
+Keep in mind that those components will have their styles written in the `elements.ts` that is stored in the component root folder (in this case `Gallery` folder).

 ## Elements

 If you have a lot of style declarations inside you component file (enough to make the file difficult to read), you should create a separated file `elements.ts` where you will store you chakra factories.